--- This history was compiled by Ron Kuhn in 2016 ---

 In 1994, John Zabriskie, the new CEO of The Upjohn Company, toured Building 259 and was shown the computer operations.
 He was angry about the duplicate computer rooms on the Portage/Kalamazoo site and unsupportive of any further Digital VAX technology installations.

-Postscript - in 2016 the former Upjohn Control computer room in Building 259 is still in active use.
-It is the only computer room left on the Pfizer Portage site.
-All VAX mainframes have been decommissioned.
+Postscript - in 2019 the former Upjohn Control computer room in Building 259 is still in active use.
+It is the main computer room for the Pfizer Portage site.
+All VAX mainframes have long been decommissioned.
+None of the Control Computer Group personnel mentioned above still work at the site.